home-assistant/home-assistant.io/source/_components/insteon.markdown

 sharing: true
 footer: true
 logo: insteon.png
+ha_category:
-ha_category: Hub
+  - Hub
+  - Binary Sensor
+  - Cover
+  - Fan
+  - Light
+  - Sensor
+  - Switch
 ha_iot_class: "Local Push"
 ha_version: 0.77
+redirect_from:
+  - /components/binary_sensor.insteon/
+  - /components/cover.insteon/
+  - /components/fan.insteon/
+  - /components/light.insteon/
+  - /components/sensor.insteon/
+  - /components/switch.insteon/
 ---

-This component adds "local push" support for INSTEON Modems allowing linked INSTEON devices to be used within Home Assistant as binary sensors, lights, fans, sensors and switches.
+This component adds "local push" support for INSTEON Modems allowing linked INSTEON devices to be used within Home Assistant.

+There is currently support for the following device types within Home Assistant:

+- Binary Sensor
+- Cover
+- Fan
+- Light
+- Sensor
+- Switch

 Device support is provided by the underlying [insteonplm] package.
 It is known to work with the [2413U] USB and [2412S] RS242 flavors of PLM and the [2448A7] USB stick.
 It has also been tested to work with the [2242] and [2245] Hubs.

 [insteonplm]: https://github.com/nugget/python-insteonplm
 [2413U]: https://www.insteon.com/powerlinc-modem-usb